carlferr/HOME-BIO/README.md

 - [Here](https://hub.docker.com/search?q=&type=edition&offering=community) you can find the correct version of DOCKER for your OS and all the info about how to install and run DOCKER.

-- To install Python 2.7 there are several options depending on your OS:
+- To install Python 3 there are several options depending on your OS:

 #### Linux\Debian
 ```
+sudo apt update
-sudo apt install python2.7
+sudo apt-get install python3.8
 ```

 #### Centos\RHEL\Fedora
 ```
+sudo yum update -y
-sudo yum install python27
+sudo yum install -y python3
 ```

 #### Windows\MacOS

-Just download and install it from [here](https://www.python.org/downloads/release/python-2718/)
+Just download and install it from [here](https://www.python.org/downloads/windows/)

 ## 2 - PIPELINE INSTALLATION